wellcomecollection/catalogue-pipeline/REINDEXING.md

 #### Following an index

-We replicate indexes between pipeline and catalogue-api clusters using [Elasticsearch CCR](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html).
+We replicate indexes between the pipeline and catalogue-api clusters using [Elasticsearch CCR](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html).

 To follow an index using the console: